 Arming Parents

-Children gain much of their financial knowledge at an early age, and families are the biggest influence.
-The more knowledge and positive experience parents have and can share with their children the better equipped their children will be as young adults.
+Children learn what they know about money at an early age, and families are the biggest influence.
+So, the more knowledge parents have, the more they can share with their children.
+And the better equipped their children will be.

 The Role of Schools

-Financial habits and attitudes are established early, and schools play a role in every child’s life.
-Over the last decade, schools have increasingly offered education in personal finance but more needs to be done.
+Schools play a role in every child’s life.
+Over the last decade, schools have increasingly offered personal financial education, but more needs to be done.
 As of 2020, 21 states require students to receive education in personal finance, but only six require a semester-long, stand-alone course.
 Increasingly, schools are preparing students to enter the adult world prepared to make financial decisions.

 The Power of Employers